Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • The results of a tourism contest are announced: Hattiesburg residents are "Hattiesburgers." :)

-• City leaders propose an overpass to relieve downtown railroad congestion.
+• City leaders propose a railroad overpass to relieve downtown traffic congestion.

 • 2017